No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Curzon metric and higher multipoles

 \subsection{Curzon metric}

 Consider the Curzon metric~\cite{Curzon1925}, which can be expressed in terms of the Weyl line-element~\eqref{Eq:Metric} where the functions $U(r,z)$ and $V(r,z)$ are given by

 with $M$ a real parameter.
 We need to distinguish the situation in which $m$ is positive and the situation in which $m$ is negative.
-To characterize the metric, it is convenient for our purposes the area of the constant $R = \sqrt{r^2 + z^2}$ equipotential surfaces.
-For that purpose, it is convenient to change coordinates to spherical coordinates
+It is convenient to change coordinates to spherical coordinates

 in terms of which the metric reads:

 with

 The area of the constant $R$ spacelike surfaces (for a fixed time $t$) is given by the expression: